emmyobonyo/NYT-Article-Homepage/README.md

 # New York Times Article Clone.

-> One paragraph statement about the project.
+This is a clone of the New York Times Article Page (https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0)

 ![screenshot](./img/ss.png)

-This is a clone of the New York Times Article Page (https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0)

 - The goal of the project was to be able to master floating and positioning principles, mainly using Flexbox.